-locking

 ADVANCE FEATURE!
-Y ou can configure the Router not to respond to an ICMP Ping (ping to WAN port).

-This offers a heightene d level of security.
-More Info
+You can configure the Router not to respond to an ICMP Ping (ping to WAM port).
+This offers a heightened level of security.
+More Info Block ICMP Ping Firewall > WAN F ing Blocking Block IEMP Ping ADVANCE FEATU RE!
+You can configure the Router not to respond to an ICMP Ping (ping to WAN port).
+This offers a heig ntened level of security.
+More Info Block IEMP Ping Clear Change Apply Changes

-Block ICMP Ping

-Clear Changes Apply Changes